TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 Message to those coding masters out there, if you see something we can improve in our code, feel free to make a pull request.
 This will really help us a lot. ╰(✿´⌣\`✿)╯♡

-PS: woah, 100+ commits, never thought I would even have something passing 10 commits.
+PS: woah, 100+ commits, never thought I would even have something passing 10 commits also 16 stars.
+You guys are amazing thanks for all the support.

 Update 12/22/2020: C-REAL V2 is here.
 More descriptions will be added soon.